apache/accumulo-website/contributor/bylaws.md

   - /governance/bylaws
 ---

-This is version 3 of the bylaws.
-Community work actively continues on the bylaws, and so key segments of them are subject to change.
+This is version 4 of our project's bylaws and is subject to change.

 # Introduction

-This document defines the bylaws under which the Apache Accumulo project operates.
-It defines the roles and responsibilities of the project, who may vote, how voting works, how conflicts are resolved, etc.

-Accumulo is a project of the [Apache Software Foundation][foundation].
-The foundation holds the copyright on Apache code including the code in the Accumulo codebase.
-The [foundation FAQ][foundation-faq] explains the operation and background of the foundation.
+Accumulo is a project of the [Apache Software Foundation (ASF)][foundation].
+More details about the Foundation can be found on its pages.

-Accumulo is typical of Apache projects in that it operates under a set of principles, known collectively as the Apache Way.
-If you are new to Apache development, please refer to the [Incubator project][incubator] for more information on how Apache projects operate.
+Accumulo is a typical ASF project, operating under a set of principles known collectively as [the Apache Way][thisistheway].
+If you are new to ASF development, please refer to the [Incubator project][incubator] for more information on how ASF projects operate.

 Terms used at the ASF are defined in the [ASF glossary][glossary].

+While this project generally follows standard procedures used by most projects across the ASF, the purpose of this document is to define bylaws that apply specifically to the Accumulo project.
+These bylaws establish ground rules for handling situations where either there is no standard procedure within the ASF, or where we've chosen to diverge from those procedures.
+If a situation is not covered by these bylaws, then it is assumed that we will follow standard procedures established by the Foundation.
+If standard procedures do not exist, then a decision should be made following a discussion on an appropriate mailing list for the project.

 # Roles and Responsibilities

-Apache projects define a set of roles with associated rights and responsibilities.
-These roles govern what tasks an individual may perform within the project.
-The roles are defined in the following sections.

-## Users

-The most important participants in the project are people who use our software.
-The majority of our contributors start out as users and guide their development efforts from the user's perspective.

-Users contribute to the Apache projects by providing feedback to contributors in the form of bug reports and feature suggestions.
-As well, users participate in the Apache community by helping other users on mailing lists and user support forums.

-## Contributors

-All of the volunteers who are contributing time, code, documentation, or resources to the Accumulo project are considered contributors.
-A contributor that makes sustained, welcome contributions to the project may be invited to become a committer, though the exact timing of such invitations depends on many factors.
+The roles in this project, and their associated responsibilities, are the standard roles defined within the Foundation's [own documents][how-it-works].

+This project establishes the following additional procedures for specific roles below.

 ## Committers

-The project's committers are responsible for the project's technical management.
-Committers have write access to the project's code repositories and may cast binding votes on any technical discussion regarding Accumulo.
+The Committer role is defined by [the Foundation][how-it-works].
+Additional information can be found on the [Committers page][committer-faq].

-Committer access is by invitation only and must be approved by consensus approval of the active PMC members.
-Upon acceptance of the invitation to become a committer, it is the accepting member’s responsibility to update their status on the Accumulo web page accordingly.
+Upon acceptance of an invitation to become a committer, it is the accepting committer's responsibility to update their status on the Accumulo web page accordingly, and to make updates as needed.

-A committer is considered emeritus, meaning inactive, by their own declaration or by not reviewing patches or committing patches to the project for over six months.
-Emeritus members will be recognized by the PMC on the Accumulo web page, in honor of their past contributions.
-Emeritus members retain all voting and commit rights associated with their former designation and can move themselves out of emeritus status by sending an announcement of their return to the developer mailing list.
-It will be the returning member's responsibility to update their status on the web page accordingly.

-An emeritus committer’s commit access may be disabled as part of routine security.
-Access shall not be removed without notifying the committer, and access shall be maintained if the committer wishes to leave it active.
-A committer’s commit access shall be reactivated upon the committer’s request to the PMC.

-All Apache committers are required to have a signed [Contributor License Agreement][icla] (CLA) on file with the Apache Software Foundation.
-Under the terms of the CLA that all committers must sign, a committer's primary responsibility is to ensure that all code committed to Apache Accumulo is licensed appropriately and meets those criteria set forth in the CLA (including both original works and patches committed on behalf of other contributors).
-There is a [Committer FAQ][committer-faq] which provides more details on the requirements for committers.
+All committers should use their privileges carefully, and ask for help if they are uncertain about the risks of any action.

-It is the custom of the Accumulo project to also invite each committer to become a member of the Accumulo PMC.
+In order to maintain a low barrier to entry, and to encourage project growth and diversity of perspectives, it is the custom of the Accumulo project to also invite each committer to become a member of its Project Management Committee (PMC).
+However, this is not a requirement and the current PMC may elect to only invite a contributor to become a committer without inviting them to become a PMC member, depending on the circumstances.
+If invited to both, invitees may also decline the invitation to the PMC role and only accept the committer role.

-## Project Management Committee
+## Project Management Committee (PMC) Member

-The role of the PMC, from a Foundation perspective, is [oversight][pmc-howto].
-The main role of the PMC is not code and not coding, but to ensure that all legal issues are addressed, that procedure is followed, and that each and every release is the product of the community as a whole.
-That is key to our litigation protection mechanisms.

-Secondly, the role of the PMC is to further the long-term development and health of the community as a whole, and to ensure that balanced and wide scale peer review and collaboration does happen.
-Within the ASF, we worry about any community which centers around a few individuals who are working virtually uncontested.
-We believe that this is detrimental to quality, stability, and robustness of both code and long term social structures.
+The PMC Member role is defined by [the Foundation][how-it-works].
+Additional information can be found in the [PMC Guide][pmc-guide].

-The responsibilities of the PMC include:
+Some specific responsibilities of the PMC for Accumulo include:

-* Deciding what is distributed as products of the Apache Accumulo project.
+* Voting on releases to determine what is distributed as a product of the Accumulo project
-* Maintaining the project's shared resources, including the code repository, mailing lists, and websites.
+* Maintaining the project's shared resources, including the code repository, mailing lists, and websites
-* Protecting and ensuring proper use of Apache trademarks by the project and by other parties.
+* Protecting ASF trademarks, including the Accumulo name and logo, and ensuring their proper use by others
+* Subscribing to the private mailing list and engaging in decisions and discussions
-* Speaking on behalf of the project.
+* Speaking on behalf of the project
-* Nominating new PMC members and committers.
+* Nominating new PMC members and committers
-* Maintaining these bylaws and other guidelines of the project.
+* Maintaining these bylaws and other guidelines of the project

 In particular, PMC members must understand both our project's criteria and ASF criteria for voting on a [release][release-management].
-See the [PMC Guide][pmc-guide] for more information on PMC responsibilities.

-Membership of the PMC is by invitation only and must be approved by a consensus approval of active PMC members.
-Upon acceptance of the invitation to become a PMC member, it is the accepting member’s responsibility to update their status on the Accumulo web page accordingly.
+Upon acceptance of an invitation to become a PMC member, it is the accepting member's responsibility to update their status on the Accumulo web page accordingly, and to make updates as needed.

-A PMC member is considered emeritus, meaning inactive, by their own declaration or by not contributing in any form to the project for over six months.
-Emeritus members will be recognized by the PMC on the Accumulo web page, in honor of their past contributions.
-Emeritus members retain all voting and commit rights associated with their former designation and can move themselves out of emeritus status by sending an announcement of their return to the developer mailing list.
-It will be the returning member's responsibility to update their status on the web page accordingly.
+Because the PMC is a role within the Foundation, changes to PMC membership follow criteria established by the board.
+In general, this means that the board chooses who gets added or removed from the PMC, but they may delegate that authority to existing PMC members or the PMC chair.
+However, it is this project's practice to collectively make decisions about PMC additions among the existing PMC members on the project's private mailing list.
+Accordingly, the existing PMC members will conduct a vote before inviting new PMC members, so long as that vote can be done without violating the board's current procedures.
+Depending on the current board procedures, this vote may be merely advisory.
+Additionally, no vote will be conducted without first being preceeded by a discussion period of at least 72 hours.

+PMC members may voluntarily resign from the PMC at any time by their own request, and following the appropriate procedures for PMC membership changes established by the board.
+These former members will be recognized as "Emeritus" PMC members on the Accumulo web site, in honor of their past contributions.
+Having resigned from the PMC role, these former members will no longer have any privileges of PMC membership, such as binding votes for releases or other project decisions.
+However, they will retain any committer privileges, and may retain access to the PMC's private mailing list.
+Emeritus PMC members, having voluntarily resigned, may request to rejoin the PMC and restore their privileges, without a vote of the existing PMC members, provided that all other procedures for PMC membership changes established by the board are followed.

+## PMC Chair

-The chair of the PMC is appointed by the ASF board.
+The chair of the PMC (PMC Chair) is appointed by the ASF board.
 The chair is an office holder of the Apache Software Foundation (Vice President, Apache Accumulo) and has primary responsibility to the board for the management of the projects within the scope of the Accumulo PMC.
 The chair reports to the board quarterly on developments within the Accumulo project.

-When the current chair of the PMC resigns, the PMC votes to recommend a new chair using consensus approval, but the decision must be ratified by the Apache board.
+The current PMC members may at any time vote to recommend a new chair (such as when the current chair declares their desire to resign from the role), but the decision must be ratified by the Apache board before the recommended person can assume the role.

-## Release Manager
+In the event that the PMC Chair is delegated any special authority by the board to make decisions for the project, that they will first make a good faith effort to achieve consensus from the existing PMC members, and will act without such consensus only if necessary.
+For example, if the board delegates the authority to make additions to the PMC membership, the chair should follow the discussion and advisory vote procedure described in the previous section of these bylaws.

+# Releases

 The [ASF release process][release-pub] defines the [release manager][release-manager] as an individual responsible for shepherding a new project release.
-Any committer may serve as a release manager.
-The release manager for a release is chosen as part of the release plan.
+Any committer may serve as a release manager by initiating a release candidate and starting a vote for a release.

 At a minimum, a release manager is responsible for packaging a release candidate for a vote and signing and publishing an approved release candidate.